SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 }
 ```

-Decoupled, easier to customize approach:
+The following is an example of a decoupled approach that is easier to customize:

 ```typescript
 {
     featureModules: {